 Human Trafficking & Slavery

 All labor must be voluntary.
-LJ Vendors cannot use forced, illegal, or prison labor, nor can they engage in human trafficking or slavery.
+LJ suppliers cannot use forced, illegal, or prison labor, nor can they engage in human trafficking or slavery.

 Freedom of Association

-Vendors will not practice any form of discrimination in hiring and employment, inclusive of discrimination on the basis of age, race, color, sexual preference, gender or religion.
+Suppliers will not practice any form of discrimination in hiring and employment, inclusive of discrimination based on age, race, color, sexual preference, gender or religion.
 As a company focused on women's fashion, we are especially conscious of the rights of women within those countries where we manufacture.

 Wages & Benefits:

-Vendors will comply with the local requirements for wages and benefits or according to prevailing industry standard.
+Suppliers will comply with the local requirements for wages and benefits or according to prevailing industry standard.
 If the two are conflicting the higher standard will be applied.
-We will not work with Vendors who violate local law.
+We will not work with suppliers who violate local law.

-LJ Vendors will ensure that the total hours worked do not exceed 60 hours per week inclusive of overtime, unless exceptional circumstances occur.
-Vendors must inform LJ if additional hours are required so that we may try to work together to reduce the frequency of excessive overtime.
+LJ suppliers will ensure that the total hours worked do not exceed 60 hours per week inclusive of overtime, unless exceptional circumstances occur.
+Suppliers must inform LJ if additional hours are required so that we may try to work together to reduce the frequency of excessive overtime.
 Overtime must be voluntary and employees must be compensated according to local law or industry standard (whichever is higher).
-Vendors must give employees a 7th day of rest, i.e., work a maximum of 6 consecutive days.
+Suppliers must give employees a 7th day of rest, i.e., work a maximum of 6 consecutive days.

 Health & Safety:

-Vendors are not permitted to sub-contract any part of the work, defined as all goods and services, without the express written consent of LJ.
-Any Vendors proposed as sub-contractors must also meet the standards outlined in this Vendor Code of Conduct.
+Suppliers are not permitted to sub-contract any part of the work, defined as all goods and services, without the express written consent of LJ.
+Any suppliers proposed as sub-contractors must also meet the standards outlined in this Vendor Code of Conduct.

-At a minimum, all LJ Vendors must conduct operations in a manner consistent with international environmental laws and regulations.
-Vendors are encouraged to implement systems to minimize the negative impact of their operations on the environment.
-At LJ we recognize that the clothing industry has a distance to go in developing the systems required to sustain our planet—we are committed to partnering with our Vendors to explore the ways to make things better.
+At a minimum, all LJ suppliers must conduct operations in a manner consistent with international environmental laws and regulations.
+Suppliers are encouraged to implement systems to minimize the negative impact of their operations on the environment.
+At LJ we recognize that the clothing industry has a distance to go in developing the systems required to sustain our planet.
+We are committed to partnering with our suppliers to protect and enhance the community and environment in which we operate.